driftingmoose/driftingmoose.github.io/index.md

 # Code Buddy Documentation

+You can find latest documentation online at [https://docs.driftingmoose.com/](https://docs.driftingmoose.com/).

-If you have any questions - [join our Discord](https://discord.gg/JdsepFhEeX) to contact support
+If you have any questions - [join our Discord](https://discord.gg/JdsepFhEeX) to contact support.

-Documentation for v2.0 is [here](/docsv2.html)
+Documentation for v2.0 is [here](/docsv2.html).

 ## Table of contents